robjm16/domain_specific_ChatGPT/DOMAIN_SPECIFIC_CHATGPT.md

 3. Fine-tune a model:  Currently, only the previous and less powerful version of ChatGPT’s neural network model (GPT-2) is available to download and use in your own environment.
 With GPT-2 and other relatively small pre-trained libraries, you can adapt the model in a process called transfer learning and train the model on your domain-specific content.

     The newest model (GPT-3) can only be accessed via the OpenAI API.
 You can “fine tune” it on your content and save a new version of it for future use.
 But you cannot fundamentally modify the model and retrain it in the traditional machine learning sense.

     One reason why is the sheer size of the pre-trained model.
 The time (weeks or months) and computing costs of fully retraining it would be prohibitive to all but the largest organizations.
-Further, any significant retraining runs the risk of inadvertently losing some of ChatGPT's powerful capabilities.
+Further, any significant retraining would run the risk of inadvertently losing some of ChatGPT's powerful capabilities.

     Instead, with GPT-3, you start with the base model and feed it your domain-specific content in the form of questions and answers.
 Making matters easier, the model itself can create the questions and answers based off of your content.
 The model then runs in the background, seeking to maximize its ability to answer correctly by updating some of the model’s parameters (see discussion of neural networks below).
 When complete, it creates a proprietary version of the model for future use.

-The second and third approaches above use a technique known as “in-context” learning.
+The second and third approaches are not mutually exclusive.
 The key difference is that the third approach tailors the model to your information and produces a reusable customized model (more on this later).
 With approach two, the base model is used unchanged and the model retains no "memory" of the injected content, outside of the current session.

 ## Contextual Embeddings: 4,000 Shades of Meaning
 When ChatGPT receives a question and other content as input, it first maps each word or word fragment to  a unique numerical identifier called a token.
 With ChatGPT, each token represents approximately 0.75 words.
 (The math is important due to usage limits on ChatGPT.)